 Eligibility

 Each member of the Board may be represented by one proxy.
 The Board will automatically recognize as proxy any eligible member so designated in writing by the Board member within their application to serve on the Board.
-Changes in proxy will be recognized by the Board upon delivery of such written notification of the proxy to the Advisory Board Secretary, Written notification of proxy designation must contain the signature of the Board member authorizing the proxy.
+Changes in proxy will be recognized by the Board upon delivery of such written notification by the Board member to the Board Chair and the RTFH CEO.
+Written notification of proxy designation must contain the signature of the Board member authorizing the proxy.

-In the event a written designation of proxy is not received by the Secretary of the Advisory Board, the Board may approve an eligible member as proxy by a majority vote of the members present as long as a quorum of the Board is in attendance.
+In the event a written designation of proxy is not received by the Board Chair and RTFH CEO, the Board may approve an eligible member as proxy by a majority vote of the members present as long as a quorum of the Board is in attendance.

 Individuals identified to serve as proxies shall represent the same stakeholder group as the Board member.
 For designated seats, the proxy shall represent the same sector or organization of the seat, and for provider seats, the proxy shall represent the same region of the provider.